 16.3 In the US warehouse on the left, cartons of beer have been palletized because labor is expensive compared to capital.
 The reduction in labor is worth the expense of a forklift plus the additional storage space.
 In the Chinese warehouse on the right, cartons have been stacked by hand and must be unstacked by hand; but labor is cheap and capital is expensive 270 16.4 Multi-story warehouses are common in Singapore, Hong Kong, and Japan where land is expensive.
-270 16.5 Multi-story warehouse with no automation but accessibility provided by a spiral truck ramp.
+271 16.5 Multi-story warehouse with no automation but accessibility provided by a spiral truck ramp.
 271 16.6 A ladder is much cheaper than a person-aboard truck, though much slower.
 (Note the product stored as loose cartons.)
-271 16.7 To shed rain, this roof is steeply angled, which makes it more difficult 16.8 to utilize vertical space within.
-A highly automated distribution center in Germany.
-(Photo courtesy of Kai Wittek) 274274 A 1 20.4 A.1 Daily sales of a cutting wheel 284 A.2 Daily inventory of a cutting wheel 284 A.3 Inventory Level $I(t)$ Over Time 285 A.4 Lead-time (LT) and customer demand during lead-time (LTD) 287 A.5 Safety stock protects against variance in lead-time demand 287 C.1 A graph is a collection of vertices connected by edges.
+271 16.7 To shed rain, this roof is steeply angled, which makes it more difficult 16.8 to utilize vertical space within 274274 A .1 Daily sales of a cutting wheel 284 A.2 Daily inventory of a cutting wheel 284 A.3 Inventory Level $I(t)$ Over Time 285 A.4 Lead-time (LT) and customer demand during lead-time (LTD) 287 A.5 Safety stock protects against variance in lead-time demand 287 C.1 A graph is a collection of vertices connected by edges.
 In this case each edge has an associated length that is non-negative.
-In this example, we find the shortest path from vertex a to vertex f 294 C.2 294 C.2 Initialization: The origin vertex a is assigned a permanent label and the others are assigned tentative labels that overestimate the distances Vertex a is the current vertex from which tentative labels of its neigh- 294 C.5 bors are updated 295 C.4 Vertex b is the current vertex from which the tentative labels of its 273 neighbors are updated.
-295 C.5 Vertex c is the current vertex from which tentative labels of its neighbors are updated 296 C.6 Vertex d is the current vertex from which tentative labels of its neigh- 270 bors are updated 296 C .7 Vertex e is the current vertex from which tentative labels of its neigh- bors are updated.
+In this example, we find the shortest path from vertex a to vertex f 294 C.2 Initialization: The origin vertex a is assigned a permanent label and the others are assigned tentative labels that overestimate the distances 294 C.3 Vertex a is the current vertex from which tentative labels of its neighbors are updated.
+295 C.4 Vertex b is the current vertex from which the tentative labels of its neighbors are updated.
+295 C.5 Vertex c is the current vertex from which tentative labels of its neighbors are updated 296 C.6 Vertex d is the current vertex from which tentative labels of its neighbors are updated 296 C.7 Vertex e is the current vertex from which tentative labels of its neighbors are updated.
 The next current vertex is f , which has no neighbors with tentative labels.
-The label of vertex f is made permanent and the algorithm halts 297 C.8 The tree of shortest paths from a is identified by asking each vertex to mark that edge that was responsible for its permanent label 297 mark that eage that was responsible for its permanent label 491
+The label of vertex f is made permanent and the algorithm halts 297 C.8 The tree of shortest paths from a is identified by asking each vertex to mark that edge that was responsible for its permanent label 297